bekaa/titanic-passengers-data-anaylsis/README.md

 ### the project is on this blog : https://khaledsalahblog.wordpress.com/titanic/

-### and some graphs and visualization of the data on this link [titanic-basic-graphs-and-statistics](https://khaledsalahblog.wordpress.com/2016/10/24/titanic-basic-graphs-and-statistics/)
+### , some graphs and visualization of the data on this link [titanic-basic-graphs-and-statistics](https://khaledsalahblog.wordpress.com/2016/10/24/titanic-basic-graphs-and-statistics/)

 ### and the script is one the repo "ipythonCode.ipynb" .